There are tons of things to do while visiting Washington, D.C. during St. Patrick’s Day!

 Take our National Mall Tour to learn about the history of this iconic home as well as the stories of our monuments and memorials.

-Looking for a festive place to grab a bite to eat before one of our popular evening tours?
-There are plenty to choose from throughout Washington, D.C.!
-Places like Fado in Chinatown, Ri Ra in Georgetown, The Dubliner in Capitol Hill, and James Hoban’s Irish Restaurant and Bar in Dupont Circle are all great places to grab a bite with a little Irish flair throughout the year.
-Throughout the week you are sure to find a lively staff and Irish music to get you into the Irish spirit!
+These are all great places to grab a bite with a little Irish flair throughout the entire year, but the week of St. Patty's Day, you are sure to find a lively staff and great traditional music to get you into the Irish spirit!